haquefardeen/awesome-dot/README.md

 - [Crowns](https://www.dotmarketcap.com/coin/crowns) - The Crown Jewel of Incentivized Gaming.
 - [Demeter](https://www.dotmarketcap.com/coin/demeter) - A first Ceres airdrop token with its platform called Demeter Farming Platform and
   The play-to-Earn game is called DEO Arena.
+- [Entropretty](https://entropretty.com/)- A new tool to create algorithm based tattoo art for Web3Citizenship app.

 ## Utilities